xoran/KT-Shin/README.md

 # KT-Shin
+** !!
+Project under development !! **

 Milestones:
-- The first step is going to be changing the basic theme : actually in progress
+- The first step is going to be changing the basic theme : Actually in progress

 KT-Shin is a project forked from [Shinterest](https://github.com/broncowdd/Shinterest)